 The ability to broadcast over the internet has gone mainstream in recent years as more people look to their phone, tablet, and smart speakers for music, news and information.

-No license in required to broadcast over the internet, although a license to play music will likely be required in most cases.
+No license is required to broadcast over the internet, although a license to play music will likely be required in most cases.
 In New Zealand that license is covered by the Low Power FM licence – available here.

-The appeal of using the net to broadcast ‘radio’ has led to many organisations using it to share information with staff, worldwide supporters and to replay podcasts etc.
+The appeal of using the net as a broadcast medium has led to many organisations using it to share information with staff, worldwide supporters, and to replay podcasts etc.

 As with anything; an internet station can be as simple or as complicated as you want to make it.

-You can broadcast live or uploaded pre-recorded programmes, MP3 music files, jingles and such like, that will be played out in the order you specify.
+You can broadcast live or uploaded pre-recorded programmes, MP3 music files, jingles, podcasts etc, that will be played randomly or in the order you specify.